Nigel de Gruchy

-Nigel Ronald Anthony de Gruchy (born 28 January 1943) is a British former trade union official.
+Nigel Ronald Anthony de Gruchy (28 January 1943 – 29 November 2025) was a British trade union official.

-Career
+Early life and career

-De Gruchy attended De La Salle College on Jersey, then the University of Reading, where he graduated with a BA in economics and history.
+De Gruchy was born on Jersey, Channel Islands, on 28 January 1943.
+He attended De La Salle College on Jersey, then the University of Reading, where he graduated with a BA in economics and history.
 After a few years teaching English in Spain and France, during which time he received qualifications in French from the University of Paris and the Alliance Française, he completed a Postgraduate Certificate in Education at the University of London.
 He became a teacher at St Joseph's Academy, Blackheath in London, rising to become its head of economics, and also joined the National Association of Schoolmasters Union of Women Teachers (NASUWT), first being elected to its national executive in 1975.

 NASUWT

 In 1978, de Gruchy became the full-time Assistant Secretary of the NASUWT, then in 1983 he became Deputy General Secretary, and in 1990 was elected as General Secretary of the union.

 As leader of the union, de Gruchy opposed the introduction of the National Curriculum.
 His opposition was a major reason why the Labour Party, on coming to power, commissioned the Dearing Report into education.
 De Gruchy also opposed the introduction of literacy and numeracy hours, and rejected a mooted merger between the NASUWT and rival teachers' unions.
 He retired as General Secretary in April 2002, but maintained connections with the union, writing History of the NASUWT 1919–2002: the story of a battling minority, which was published in 2013.